sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging.rst

 or `setup.py
 <https://packaging.python.org/discussions/install-requires-vs-requirements/#id5>`_.

-The files may include comments (starting with ``#``) that explain why a particular lower bound is warranted or why we wish to include or reject certain versions.
+It is strongly recommended to include comments (starting with ``#``) in the file that explain why a particular lower or upper bound is warranted or why we wish to include or reject certain versions.

 For example: